Medical cannabis use is on the rise. There’s growing evidence that it may effectively treat various medical conditions, including psoriasis.

-Psoriasis is a chronic autoimmune disorder that causes the rapid build-up of skin cells.
-The new skin cells are produced so quickly that they reach the surface of the skin before they’re mature.
-This immature buildup on the surface of the skin forms itchy, raised patches of scales.
+Psoriasis is a chronic autoimmune disorder that causes the rapid buildup of skin cells.
+The new skin cells are produced so quickly that they reach the surface of the skin before they mature.
+This immature buildup on the surface of the skin forms itchy raised patches of scales.

 Pain, fatigue, and sleeplessness often occur with psoriasis.
 Psoriasis can also take a profound toll on your mental health.

-Although there are a variety of medications and light therapies for treating the disease, some have serious side effects and others lose their effectiveness when your body builds up a resistance to them.
+Although there are a variety of medications and light therapies for treating the disease, some have serious side effects, and others lose their effectiveness when your body builds up resistance to them.

 Slowing cell growth

 Some studies suggest cannabis may be useful in slowing the rapid growth of keratinocytes.
 These are the immature skin cells found in people with psoriasis.

 Regulating the immune system